The Wichita Falls, TX investor market combines texas cash flow metro with South regional dynamics.

 Dominant property types in Wichita Falls include SFR.

-Top DSCR lenders for Wichita Falls
+DSCR lenders active in Wichita Falls

 Lima One Capital is one of the deepest non-QM lenders in the country with a full product suite spanning fix-and-flip, BRRRR, rental, and new construction.
 Particularly strong on the rental refi exit, which makes them a one-stop shop for BRRRR strategies.